1Password/scim-examples/beta/aws-ecsfargate-cfn/README.md

 > **Note**
 >
-> Our [1Password SCIM bridge release notes page](https://app-updates.agilebits.com/product_history/SCIM) does not include `v` in each release version, but this character must be included in the value of the `SCIMBridgeVersion` parameter to match the corresponding [image tag in Docker Hub](https://hub.docker.com/r/1password/scim/tags):
+> Our [1Password SCIM Bridge release notes page](https://app-updates.agilebits.com/product_history/SCIM) does not include `v` in each release version, but this character must be included in the value of the `SCIMBridgeVersion` parameter to match the corresponding [image tag in Docker Hub](https://hub.docker.com/r/1password/scim/tags):
 > - ❌ `2.8.1`
 > - ✅ `v2.8.1`